ledgersmb/LedgerSMB/README.md

 inventory management, shipping and more ...

-The UI allows world-wide accessibility; with its data stored in the enterprise-strength PostgreSQL open source database system, the system is know to operate smoothly for businesses with thousands of transactions per week.
+The UI allows world-wide accessibility; with its data stored in the enterprise-strength PostgreSQL open source database system, the system is known to operate smoothly for businesses with thousands of transactions per week.
 Screens and customer visible output are defined in templates, allowing easy and fast customization.
 Supported output formats are PDF, CSV, HTML, ODF and more.